learn-want/ETH2.0-reward/Readme.md

 ### Visualizations
 This section includes the data visualizations generated from the processed data, which range from simple charts to complex graphical plots.

-### Data Collection Scripts
-Scripts used to gather data directly from the Ethereum blockchain are stored here.
-Please replace the placeholder with your specific beacon chain node URL.

 ## Initial Setup
 To get started with this repository:
 1. Clone the repository to your local machine.
-2. Install Python and the necessary dependencies listed in `requirements.txt`.
+2. Install Python and the necessary dependencies by executing conda env  `create -f environment.yml`.
 3. Acquire a beacon chain node URL to facilitate data collection.
-4. Execute the scripts within the `script` directory to gather initial datasets.
+4. Execute the scripts within the `code/data_collection` directory to gather initial datasets.
 5. Navigate to the `data` directory to review the datasets.
 For the full dataset, download the `date_validator_reward.csv` file from the provided Harvard Dataverse link and place it in the `data` directory.
 6. Utilize the Jupyter Notebooks in the `code` directory for data processing and analysis.
 7. Generate or examine existing visualizations in the `figures` directory.